Broward County Public Schools

-Broward County Public Schools is a public school district serving Broward County, Florida, and is the sixth largest public school system in the nation.
+Broward County Public Schools is a public school district serving Broward County, Florida, United States.
+It is the sixth largest public school system in the nation.
+Headquartered in the city downtown of Fort Lauderdale, it is the sole school district in the county.

 During the 2023–2024 school year, Broward County Public Schools served 251,106 students enrolled in 326 schools and education centers district-wide.

-The district is headquartered in downtown Fort Lauderdale.
-It is the sole school district in the county.
+Following the 2025-2026 school year, Broward County Public School became an "A" rated school district for the 3rd consecutive year, according to the Florida Department of Edication.

 History

 Prior to 1966, the county provided completely separate sets of schools for White students and Black students.
 In 1966, the school district began to experiment with allowing a limited number of Black students to learn alongside White students, ultimately integrating the races in 1969.

 William J. Leary served as superintendent until 1988; the school board did not want him to serve out the remainder of his term, so it paid him $113,516 in severance.

 Virgil "Sam" Morgan became superintendent of Broward county in 1988.
 In 1994 Broward's superintendent, Virgil "Sam" Morgan retired after leading the School district for more than five years.

 In 1994, Frank Petruzielo became the superintendent.
 Petruzielo's time as superintendent ended in 1999.

 Frank Till became the Superintendent in 1999 after Frank Petruzielo's retirement.
 Frank Till was fired by the school board for no apparent reason in 2006.

 James Notter replaced Till in 2006.
 In 2011, James Notter resigned from his position as superintendent.

 Robert Runcie became superintendent following the resignation of James Notter in 2011.
 Under Runcie, the Parkland school shooting at Marjory Stoneman Douglas High took place, followed by the COVID-19 pandemic.
 In 2021, Robert Runcie was arrested by the Florida Department of Law Enforcement on a felony charge of perjury, after a grand jury commissioned by Gov. Ron DeSantis in 2019 to review safety and security matters after the Parkland school shooting recommend it.
 Robert Runcie then resigned his position In 2021.

 In 2021, Dr. Vickie Cartwright was chosen as interim superintendent by the Broward County School Board.
 Although the process was controversial, she was later selected as the permanent superintendent.
 In November 2022, Dr. Vickie Cartwright was fired by the Broward County School Board, following four board members being replaced by Governor Ron DeSantis.
 In December 2022, the newly elected board members rescinded her firing.
 Dr. Vickie Cartwright later resigned in 2023.

 Peter B. Licata became superintendent in August 2023.
 Licata later retired in April 2024 after being superintendent for only 10 months due to health concerns.
 Licata was replaced by Howard Hepburn as superintendent on the same day.

-Broward County Public Schools' current superintendent is Howard Hepburn.
+Howard Hepburn is the current superintendent.

-Since 2023, a contingent of Broward County citizens called Truth Matters has attended school board meetings, generally speaking against motions supported by gubernatorial appointees and for motions supported by elected school board members.
+Throughout 2023, a contingent of Broward County citizens called Truth Matters has attended school board meetings, generally speaking against motions supported by gubernatorial appointees and for motions supported by elected school board members.